GroupEat/groupeat-api/app/Orders/docs/main.md

 The request must contain all the data required to attach a delivery address to the order.

-The attributes dedicated to the order itself are `foodRushDurationInMinutes` which must be between {{ orders.minimum_foodrush_in_minutes }} and {{ orders.maximum_foodrush_in_minutes }} minutes and the `productFormats` object that indicate the desired quantity of each product format.
+The attributes dedicated to the order itself are `endingAt` and the `productFormats` object that indicate the desired quantity of each product format.
 All the product formats must of course belong to the same restaurant.

-To create a group order, the restaurant must stay opened long enough to let the minimum foodrush time ({{ orders.minimum_foodrush_in_minutes }} minutes) and the maximum preparation time ({{ restaurants.maximum_preparation_time_in_minutes }} minutes) flow.
+The first restaurant opening window must contain the `endingAt` date.

 The distance between the given address and the restaurant must be less than {{ restaurants.around_distance_in_kilometers }} kilometers.

 + Request

         {
-            "foodRushDurationInMinutes": 30,
+            "endingAt": "2016-04-02 21:17:00",
             "productFormats": {"1": 2, "2": 3},
             "deliveryAddress": {
                 "street": "Allée des techniques avancées",